-- In case of incorrect installation (the installer is responsible for observing and complying with legal requirements and local bylaws, along with this Assembly- and Instructionsmanual for the wood-burning stove and accessories) - In case of improper use, and/or use of prohibited fuels, non-original spares (see this Assembly- and instructions manual) - If the product registration number of the stove has been removed or damaged - In case of repairs that do not comply with our instructions or instructions by an authorised Scan dealer - In case of any manipulation of the original state of this Scan product or its accessories - This warranty is only valid in the country to which this Scan product was originally supplied
+- In case of incorrect installation (the installer is responsible for observing and complying with legal requirements and local bylaws, along with this Instructions manual for the wood-burning stove and accessories). - In case of improper use, and/or use of prohibited fuels, non-original spares (see this instructions manual). - If the product registration number of the stove has been removed or damaged. - In case of repairs that do not comply with our instructions or instructions by an authorized Scan dealer. - In case of any manipulation of the original state of this Scan product or its accessories. - This warranty is only valid in the country to which this Scan product was originally supplied.